jemspar/rootstalk_summer2019/content/volume-v-issue-1/cheyenne-bottoms.md

 When the data from the two men's research was combined, it became clear that the wetlands was a vital oasis for migrating birds.

+{{% pullquote %}}Over the next twelve years, Martinez banded over 58,000 birds from 32 species.
+His northernmost return came from Siberia, and his southernmost from Argentina.{{% /pullquote %}}

 In a *New York Times* interview, Martinez said: "It's remarkable what passes through Cheyenne Bottoms, sandpipers that winter in Tierra del Fuego and breed in Siberia.
 I got to hold them in my hand and marvel at